pebreo/pebreo.github.io/midgame/part2-freedom-dividend.md

 ## TLDR
 Technological changes seem to come quick.
 Young people are more likely to pickup and adopt it.

+The pace of technological change can feel dizzying.
+Like a toddler discovering a room full of toys, we keep stumbling upon new gadgets and ideas at an ever-increasing rate.
+This rapid shift can be overwhelming, but it also holds immense potential.
+Imagine the difference between a clunky rotary phone and a smartphone in your pocket, a constant portal to information and connection.
+Technology is constantly iterating, building on past discoveries to reach new heights, and that translates to a world of opportunity for exploration, creation, and problem-solving in ways we never could have imagined before.

 ## The Smiths